Announcing the Startup Battlefield companies at TechCrunch Disrupt 2020 – TechCrunch

 Thursday

-Perigee, Urban Kisaan, Crover, ClearFlame Engines Technologies, Canix
+Perigee, Urban Kisaan, Crover, ClearFlame Engine Technologies, Canix

 Friday